HanZhang-psych/CV/README.md

 * `bibs/*.bib` files: I have `.bib` files that separately store info for published papers, in prep manuscripts, conference presentations, etc..
 You can create those `.bib` files from your reference manager (e.g., Zotero) or from scratch.
 These `.bib` files are read in the Rmarkdown file when creating your CV.

-* `lua/strong.lua`: This makes your last name in the bibliographies displayed in bold font.
-Change it to your own last name as needed.
+* `lua/names.lua`: The lua filter (1) makes your last name in the bibliographies displayed in bold font, and (2) automatically underlines mentee names.
+Modify the lua filter with a text editor as needed.

 Make sure to install `vitae` and `tinytex` if you haven't done so: